 This information is furnished to you as part of the Lewis-Clark State College commitment to safety and security on campus and is in compliance with the Crime Awareness and Campus Security Act of 1990.

 The Campus Security Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The Clery Act is a federal law that requires colleges and universities to disclose information about crime on and around their campuses.
-The act is named in memory of Jeanne Clery, a 19-year-old female who attended school in Bethlehem, Pennsylvania at Lehigh University Freshman who was assaulted and murdered in her residence hall room on April 5, 1986.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, Residence Life, Judicial Affairs in conjunction with Student Life and the Athletic Department and other campus Security Authorities.
+The act is named in memory of Jeanne Clery, a 19-year-old female freshman attending Lehigh University in Bethlehem, Pennsylvania who was assaulted and murdered in her residence hall room on April 5, 1986.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, Residence Life, Judicial Affairs in conjunction with Student Life and the Athletic Department, and other Campus Security authorities.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

 This also includes the Fire Report which is mandated for all institutions with residence halls.
 The report details the fire systems, training, drills, planned updates and any reported fires.